Hubert26/swps_synchronization_study/README.md

 `file name`: measurement number, relaxation or cooperation (r/w), gender (k/m), pair number, task registration number, and timestamp (start time).

 ### Measurement Filtering
-In some cases, heart rate data may contain artifacts, such as missed or erroneously registered beats due to sensor inaccuracies (e.g., Polar H10).
-To address this, two types of filtering are applied:
+Heart rate data can often contain artifacts, such as missed or erroneously registered beats due to sensor inaccuracies (e.g., Polar H10).
+To ensure the quality of the signal, two types of filtering are applied:
-+ Removal of outliers beyond 2 standard deviations.
++ Removal of Outliers: Initially, RR intervals that fall outside the range of [−3×standard deviation,+3×standard deviation] are removed from the dataset.
+This step helps to eliminate extreme values that could distort the analysis.
-+ Correction of missed beats or spurious detections to ensure signal quality.
++ Correction of Ectopic Beats: The second step involves identifying and removing ectopic heartbeats—those that occur prematurely in the cardiac cycle and are not triggered by the sinoatrial node but rather by spontaneous contractions of the heart muscle.
+A current RR interval RR[i] is considered ectopic and removed if it differs by more than 20% from the previous interval RR[i−1].

 ### Measurement Pairing
 Signal data is paired according to specific criteria, such as measurement type and number.
 Each pair consists of data from both male and female participants.